Skip to content

 ## Reference deployment context

-We hold active AMC engagements on the Tinsukia Medical College & Hospital, the Capital Cultural Hall and the Town Hall Dimapur — each scoped on the four axes with deployment-specific spares pools, written response SLAs and offline configuration baselines stored at our Lachit Nagar office.
-The discipline is the same on every contract; only the SLA tier and the spares pool size scale with the engagement criticality.
+We hold active AMC engagements on the Tinsukia Medical College & Hospital, the Capital Cultural Hall and the Town Hall Dimapur — each scoped on the four axes with deployment-specific spares pools, written response targets and offline configuration baselines stored at our Lachit Nagar office.
+The discipline is the same on every contract; only the response-target tier and the spares pool size scale with the engagement criticality.

 ## References